Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 ) 1>%?:Zone.Identifier

-12. Activate the File Explorer window, right click on one of the 10 files Offender.* to display its context menu, then click Properties: the security notice This file came from another computer and might be blocked to help protect this computer. is shown at the bottom of the Properties dialog box.
+12. Activate the File Explorer window, right click on one of the 10 files Offender.* to display its context menu, then click Properties – the security notice This file came from another computer and might be blocked to help protect this computer. is displayed at the bottom of the Properties dialog box.

 Close the Properties dialog box, then double-click the application Offender.exe to execute it again: no reaction, no warning, no error message box!